-During surgery at the AEC, an examination of her intestines revealed the sock, all scrunched up in a ball and very firmly wedged in the intestine.
-It was stopping anything moving down the intestinal tract and fluid and gas was backing up behind it, causing a lot of pain and stress to the lining of the gut.
+During surgery at the AEC, an examination of her intestines revealed the missing sock scrunched up in a ball and very firmly wedged in a passageway.
+This blockage was stopping anything from moving down the intestinal tract, causing fluid and gas to back up behind it.
+This was causing a lot of pain and stress to the lining of the gut.
 An incision was made into the intestine to recover the sock.
 This was sutured closed, as was the incision in her belly.
-Tilly had some on-going vomiting after the surgery and needed continued therapy with fluids, pain relief and drugs to reduce nausea.
+Following on, Tilly had some ongoing vomiting after the surgery and was placed on a continued therapy of fluids, pain relief and drugs to reduce nausea.

 Tilly’s incredible recovery…